 Now here are all seven steps in detail so you’ll have all the information you need to get started on your Facebook marketing strategy:

 The very first step in your Facebook marketing strategy should be to set goals.

 What results are you looking to achieve from your Facebook marketing strategy?
-Are you trying to gain brand awareness, increase website traffic, gain leads?
+Are you trying to gain brand awareness, increase website traffic, boost your engagement rates, gain leads from your Facebook business page?
 Once you have determined your goals, you can adjust your Facebook marketing strategy accordingly.

 There is no one-size-fits-all Facebook marketing strategy.
 Setting goals is how you make sure your strategy is catered to your specific needs.